-The following uses will be permitted in all land use zone.
+The following uses shall be permitted in all land use zone.

-1. Conservation uses including Environmental protection uses (Section 3.7) and Open space/park, & trail uses (Section 3.7); 2.
-Mineral exploration not classed as 'Development' (Section 4.4.9); 3.
-Development associated with public utilities and municipal services, including public infrastructure and public utilities-Refer to Section 4.8; 4.
-Accessory use: Wharf/boathouse/slipways/breakwater, subject to 5.2.1(6) where they are accessory to a principal use.
-5. Accessory Uses and Accessory Buildings, provided the buildings are clearly incidental and complimentary to the main buildings' character, size and use.
+1. Conservation Land Use Class (4.5): 'Environmental protection' uses and 'Open space, park, & trail' uses; 2.
+Mineral exploration not classed as 'Development' (Section 4.4.12); 3.
+Development associated with public infrastructure and services, including public transportation infrastructure and utilities including communications (easements) - Subject to Section 4.8; 4.
+Accessory uses - Subject to 5.1 and 5.2; provided the buildings are clearly incidental and complimentary to the main buildings' character, size and use; and Wharf/boathouse/slipways/breakwater, subject to 5.2.3.3 where they are accessory to a principal use;

-3.1.6 Development Conditions and Standards
+3.1.6 Development Requirements

-1. All Development within the Municipal Planning Area must conform to: - a.
+- 1) All Development within the Planning Area must conform to: - a.
 Policies set out in the Municipal Plan; - b.
-Development requirements set out in the Development Regulations; - c.
-Standards set out in the National Building Code and ancillary codes (plumbing, electrical, etc.); - d.
-Any other municipal regulation or bylaw in force in the Municipal Planning Area regulating or controlling development, conservation, heritage, fences, and use of land and buildings under the Municipalities Act, 1999; - e.
-Requirements of Federal and Provincial legislation, regulations, policies and guidelines.
-2. If Council is aware that a proposed development may not comply with Provincial or Federal legislation, it may require the applicant to provide confirmation that necessary government approvals have been obtained before issuing a development permit.
-3. If Council deems that a proposed development may trigger the requirements of the Environmental Protection Act, 2002 the proponent will be advised to consult with the Environmental Assessment Division and a development permit cannot be issued until this process is complete.
-4. Where these Regulations are more stringent than Provincial or Federal legislation, these Regulations will apply.
-5. If the proposed development is not a use that is a permitted or discretionary use in the Zone where the land is located; then, the applicant may consider an application to rezone the property.
+Development standards and conditions set out in the Development Regulations. - c.
+Standards set out in the National Building Code and ancillary codes;

+- d.
+Any other municipal regulation or bylaw in force in the Planning Area regulating or controlling development, conservation, heritage, fences, and use of land and buildings under the Municipalities Act, 1999; - e.
+Requirements of Federal and Provincial legislation, regulations, policies and guidelines. - 2) If Council is aware that a proposed development may not comply with Provincial or Federal legislation, it may require the applicant to provide confirmation that necessary government approvals have been obtained before issuing a development permit. - 3) If Council deems that a proposed development may trigger the requirements of the Environmental Protection Act, 2002 the proponent shall be advised to consult with the Environmental Assessment Division and a development permit cannot be issued until this process is complete. - 4) Where these Regulations are more stringent than Provincial or Federal legislation, these Regulations shall apply. - 5) A permit is required from Digital Government and Service NL for onsite septic and wells.

-3.2 RESIDENTIAL
+3.2 COMMERCIAL GENERAL